malramsay64/phd-thesis/01_Methods/Dynamics.md

 however the stochastic nature of simulations means this trajectory is only representative of a single possible outcome.
-A typical method of creating many trajectories from a single one is the comparison of every measurement with every other [@Buyl2018], an approach which only works when there is equal spacing between configurations.
+A typical method of creating many trajectories from a single one is the comparison of every measurement with every other, [@Buyl2018] an approach which only works when there is equal spacing between configurations.
 As an alternative method of evaluating statistics from a single simulation trajectory, we use *key-frames*,